astahmer/pastable/README.md

 (or just `npm i @pastable/core` which is almost the same)

-And you get access to lots of cool things.

 ## 📦 Package list

 ### Bundle packages:

 -   [🧰 core](./packages/core/README.md): Re-exports all `pastable` packages.
 -   [⚛️ react](./packages/react/README.md): Re-exports all `pastable` react related packages.

-### 🔧 Common packages :

 -   [📜 typings](./packages/typings/README.md): A bunch of utility types.
 -   [⚙️ utils](./packages/utils/README.md): A collection of very short utils functions for about anything, without dependencies.
 Something like a (very) tiny (incomplete) nicely typed lodash.
 Contains utils for : `array`, `asserts`, `getters`, `misc`, `nested`, `object`, `pick`, `primitives`, `random`, `set`

-### ⚛️ React packages
+### ⚛️ React package contains

--   [atom-with-toggle](./docs/atomWithToggle.md): [Jotai](https://github.com/pmndrs/jotai) specific.
+-   [atomWithToggle](./docs/atomWithToggle.md): [Jotai](https://github.com/pmndrs/jotai) specific.
 Like if useToggle & useAtom & useLocalStorage had a child.
--   [use-click-away](./docs/useClickAway.md): Detect and invoke a callback when clicking away of target element.
+-   [useClickAway](./docs/useClickAway.md): Detect and invoke a callback when clicking away of target element.
--   [use-event](./docs/useEvent.md): Define an event listener on window or a given element declaratively
+-   [useEvent](./docs/useEvent.md): Define an event listener on window or a given element declaratively
--   [use-force-update](./docs/useForceUpdate.md): One liner to force a re-render when needed
+-   [useForceUpdate](./docs/useForceUpdate.md): One liner to force a re-render when needed
--   [use-is-mounted](./docs/useIsMounted.md): Keep track of a component mounted using ref/state.
+-   [useIsMounted](./docs/useIsMounted.md): Keep track of a component mounted using ref/state.
--   [use-query-params](./docs/useQueryParams.md): Allows you to get/set page history with query params, usable like a useState.
+-   [useQueryParams](./docs/useQueryParams.md): Allows you to get/set page history with query params, usable like a useState.
--   [use-selection](./docs/useSelection.md): Like if useState had a child with Array.
+-   [useSelection](./docs/useSelection.md): Like if useState had a child with Array.
 Makes it easy to work with an array of objects with all the actions available.
--   [use-update-effect](./docs/useUpdateEffect.md): React effect hook that invokes only on update. (taken from chakra-ui)
+-   [useUpdateEffect](./docs/useUpdateEffect.md): React effect hook that invokes only on update. (taken from chakra-ui)
+-   [usePreloadImages](./docs/usePreloadImages.md): Preload images urls so they can appear instantly when needed

 ## ⚡ Motivations